2023-Govtech-Geekout-GDS/documentation/docs/frontend/20-TheFrontend.md

 Now, let's spend some time exploring the application code!

 - Navigate to `src/App.js`
 - Observe the Code Structure.
-Below shows the base code used to prepare page navigation between pages
+Below shows the base code used to prepare page navigation between pages:

 ```js
 <BrowserRouter>